ValiMail/arc_test_suite/README.md

 Their syntax is YAML.
 The top level object is a "scenario".
 A file can consist of multiple scenarios separated by '---' on a line by itself.
 Lexical comments are introduced by '#' and continue to the end of a line.
 Lexical comments are ignored.
 There are also comment fields which are part of a scenario.
 DKIM records, private keys, domains, and selectors are shared across scenarios.

+The signing suite explicitly does not thoroughly test chain validation to avoid reimplementation of the validation test suite.

 ## Example Validation Scenario

 ```